NatanAmorim/gs-protobufs/README.md

 ## About

-Protobufs used by the server and apps in the company "Gislaine Studio de Dança" in Andradina/Brazil.
+Protobufs used by the server and apps in the company "Gislaine Studio" in Andradina-SP, Brazil.

 ## Git Submodules